Daniel Krienbuehl Contractors Inc.

 Shutters

-Because the shutters are large and heavy, they needed to be bolted to the structure before the insulation foam boards go up.
+Because the shutters are large and heavy, they needed to be bolted to the structure before the insulation foam boards went up.
 Here is what the finished hinges look like.
 Here is how the seal was installed.
-The house shown here may be the very first house with workable shutters that not only close, but are also air tight and help insulate.
+The house shown here may be the very first house with workable shutters that not only close but are also airtight and help insulate.

 Picture